DDriggs00/mavlinkinterface/docs/passive/getPressureInternal.md

 # getPressureInternal()

-Reads the data from the internal pressure sensor
+This function reads the data from the internal pressure sensor.

 ## Return values